We spoke to Desislava Daskalova of AMO GmbH about the team’s expertise and how that feeds into FreeHydroCells project work.

 Head of Sensor Technology department

 Ulrich has been a project manager at AMO since 2007 and head of the Sensor Technology & Transducers group since 2014.
 He received his PhD from RWTH Aachen University (Germany) in 2013.
-In research, he has focused on optical and environmental engineering, with emphasis on nanostructuring, new semiconductor materials and plasmonics for solar cells, sensors, and more recently photocatalysis.
+In research, he has focused on optical and environmental engineering.
+Particularly, with an emphasis on nanostructuring, new semiconductor materials and plasmonics for solar cells, sensors, and more recently photocatalysis.

 Ulrich’s full profile is available on LinkedIn.